Material Weldability Comparison

 - Plan surface preparation: Budget time for cleaning (especially aluminum/titanium)

-- Test weld first: Always run sample welds to verify parameters
+- Test weld first: Run sample welds to verify parameters before release

 Common Mistakes to Avoid

-- Insufficient delivered energy for aluminum: Recalculate the parameter window instead of reusing steel settings
+- Low delivered-energy signal for aluminum: Recalculate the parameter window instead of reusing steel settings

 - No preheat plan for cast iron: Crack risk can be severe without a controlled thermal plan